rosskarchner/go-wc/README.md

 It behaves pretty much the same way as `wc`, with some caveats:

-- There is not (yet) a differentiation between "bytes" and "characters", and no -m argument
 - In `wc`, you can pass all of your arguments together (like `wc -wlc` vs `wc -w -l -c`), but that isn't supported here yet
-- the only supported arguments are -w, -l, and -c
+- the only supported arguments are -w, -l, and -c, and -m

 # Compile